Quansight-Labs/free-threaded-compatibility/docs/porting.md

 Attempting to parallelize many workflows using the Python [threading](https://docs.python.org/3/library/threading.html) module will not produce any speedups on the GIL-enabled build.
-This means many codebases have threading bugs that up-until-now have only been theoretical or present in niche use cases.
-With free-threading, many more users will want to use Python threads, making fixing existing thread safety issues more important.
-Additionally, free-threading makes new kinds of concurrent use possible, so situations were the GIL *was* providing safety will need new analysis to ensure they are safe under free-threaded Python.
+This means many codebases have threading bugs that up until now have only been theoretical or present in niche use cases.
+With free-threading, many more users will want to use Python threads, making it more important to fix existing thread safety issues.
+Additionally, free-threading makes new kinds of concurrent use possible, so situations where the GIL *was* providing safety will need new analysis to ensure they are safe under free-threaded Python.

 Packages that have not yet been updated may exhibit behaviors such as:

-- Fail to produce deterministic results on the free-threaded build and may not be deterministic *with* the GIL either.
+- Failing to produce deterministic results on the free-threaded build, and possibly not being deterministic *with* the GIL either.
-- May, if there are C extensions involved, crash the interpreter in multithreaded use in ways that are impossible on the GIL-enabled build.
-Some extensions may crash the interpreter under multithreaded use even with the GIL.
+- Crashing the interpreter in multithreaded use if C extensions are involved, in ways that are impossible on the GIL-enabled build.
+Some extensions may even crash the interpreter under multithreaded use with the GIL enabled.

 For a more in-depth look at the differences between the GIL-enabled and free-threaded build, we suggest reading [the `ft_utils`